Psychology and Criminology (Joint Honours) BA (Hons)

 - British Criminology Society (BSC) membership**

-- Flexible module choices to tailor your degree to your needs.
+- Flexible module choices to tailor your degree to your needs

 - Guaranteed paid internship with the Northampton Employment Promise.

-Within Psychology you will learn new ways of understanding how and why people think and act as they do.
+Within Psychology and Criminology, you will learn new ways of understanding how and why people think and act as they do.
 As the ‘problem’ of crime has increasingly become a matter of public and political concern, so the prevention of crime has been prioritised as a matter of social policy.
 The programme addresses each of these issues and many others in a systematic and methodical manner.

-The other modules in this stage enable students to acquire skills in the design and execution of a range of psychological and academic research methods, the analysis and interpretation of data and technical report writing.
+The other modules in this stage enable you to acquire skills in the design and execution of a range of psychological and academic research methods, the analysis and interpretation of data and technical report writing.

 You will build on the fundamentals of Psychology and Criminology, exploring the basics of biological, cognitive, social and developmental psychology.
 This is combined with exploring modules on Crime and Society, True Crime and Other Fictions and The Science of Crime and Criminals with the aim of introducing key themes, historical perspectives and debates that surround crime.